hypo69/hypo/docs/gemini/set 0/en/consultant/src/webdriver/_examples/_example_executor.md

 ## \file hypotez/src/webdriver/_examples/_example_executor.py
 # -*- coding: utf-8 -*-\n#! venv/Scripts/python.exe\n#! venv/bin/python/python3.12\n
 """
-Module for demonstrating WebDriver executor functionality.
+Module for demonStarting WebDriver executor functionality.

 This module provides examples of using the :class:`ExecuteLocator` class to interact with a web page using Selenium.
 It showcases various